-l meeting inary final statement only) The an nual meeting will be held as follows: Place ТВА Date Time Approx timate date the annual report will be available Compl 1. iance statement This statement has been prepared under accounting policies which comply with accounting standards as defined in the Corporations Act or other standards acceptable to the Exchange (see note 13). l: dentify other standards used 2.
+Annual meeting (Preliminary final statement only) The annual meeting will be held as follows: Place Date Time Approximate date the annual report will be available Compliance statement 1.
+This statement has been prepared under accounting policies which comply with accounting standards as defined in the Corporations Act or other standards acceptable to the Exchange (see note 13).
+Identify other standards used 2.
 This statement, and the financial statements under the Corporations Act (if separate), use the same accounting policies.
-3. This statement does/does not (delete one) give a true and fair view of the matters disclosed (see note 2).
-4. This statement is based on financial statements to which one of the following applies: ▼ The financial statements have been audited. ■ The financial statements have been subject to review by a registered auditor (or overseas equivalent).
+This statement does/does-not (delete one) give a true and fair view of the matters disclosed (see note 2).
+4. This statement is based on financial statements to which one of the following applies: ▼ The financial statements have been audited. ■ The financial statements have been subject to review by a registered audito (or overseas equivalent).
 The financial statements are in the process of being audited or subject to review.
-The financial statements have not yet been audited or reviewed.
-5. If the accounts have been or are being audited or subject to review and the audit report is not attached, details of any qualifications are attached/will follow immediately they are available (delete one).
+5. If the accounts have been or are being audited or subject to review and the audit report is not attached, details of any qualifications are attached/will-follow immediately they are available (delete one).
 (Half yearly statement only - the audit report must be attached to this statement if the statement is to satisfy the requirements of the Corporations Act.)
-6. The issuer has does not have (delete one) a formally constituted audit committee.
-Sign he ere: Date: 13 Suptembo- 2018 (Director)
+6. The issuer has/dees-not-have (delete one) a formally constituted audit committee.
+Sign here: Director) Print name: GORDON ELKINGTON

-Print name: